dtonhofer/prolog_notes/swipl_notes/about_exceptions/throwing_in_style.md

-# Avoiding cleartext exception text littering
+# Collecting exception texts in one place

 This is a more flexible proposal than inserting error texts everywhere an exception needs to be thrown (originally made for the Prolog-Java bridge [JPL](https://eu.swi-prolog.org/pldoc/doc_for?object=section(%27packages/jpl.html%27))).